 When deciding to dissolve a marriage, most couples are not concerned with issues like the tax-related repercussions that their divorce will have on their family.
 This is understandable, as dissolving a marriage can be an extremely emotional and stressful process.
 The reality, however, is that the timing of a divorce can have important implications on a couple’s finances after divorce.
 For instance, recent changes in the tax code could have a significant effect on alimony agreements in the future.
-To learn more about how the recent tax changes could affect your own divorce, please do not hesitate to contact one of our dedicated Rolling Meadows divorce attorneys for advice.
+To learn more about how the recent tax changes could affect your own divorce, please do not hesitate to contact one of our dedicated Rolling Meadows divorce attorney for advice.

 The Tax Cuts and Jobs Act, which was passed late last year, made a number of changes to how alimony will be treated in 2019.
 For instance, under current law, former spouses who are required to pay alimony after their divorces can deduct those payments when filing their tax returns.
 Similarly, any alimony received by a former spouse must be included when calculating that person’s taxable income.
 However, starting in 2019, this treatment of alimony payments will end, meaning that those who pay alimony will no longer be able to deduct the payments and the receiving party will not have to include the payments as taxable income.
 Many tax experts anticipate that these changes will result in much lower alimony awards and more prolonged negotiations, as the higher-earning spouse will no longer have the incentive to agree to a larger payment.